 Scenic North Shore Drive in Minnesota

 Hugging Lake Superior from Duluth to the Canadian border, a drive along the Scenic North Shore Drive is a connection with nature.
-With several communities and nature stops to make, such as Grand Marais and Split Rock Lighthouse, you can spend an entire day taking in the sights of the fall colors.
-Nearly the entire drive will present fall colors, with reds and yellows the dominant colors.
+With several communities and nature stops to make, such as Grand Marais and Split Rock Lighthouse, you can spend an entire day taking in the vibrant colors.
+Nearly the entire drive will present fall colors, with reds and golden yellow as the dominant hues.

 Where to See Fall Colors in Ohio

-With so many places in the Midwest offering great views of fall foliage, these ones are some of my favorite.
+It can be hard to choose the best places to visit in fall in the Midwest, but these ones are some of my favorites.
 So, pack the car and the family and head out to take in the magic that is fall in the Midwest.